Mathematics PhD

 Georgi S. Medvedev, PhD (Boston University).
 Professor.
 Ordinary and partial differential equations, mathematical neuroscience.

 Cecilia Mondaini, PhD (Federal University of Rio de Janeiro).
-Assistant Professor.
+Associate Professor.
 Analysis of Partial Differential Equations, Fluid Dynamics, Stochastic Processes

 Oksana P. Odintsova, PhD (Omsk State University).
 Teaching Professor.
 Math education; geometrical modeling.